sean-meade/sean-meade/README.md

 ## Hi there 👋, my name is Sean

-I love building projects in Django and am looking for the right opportunity as a Junior Django developer.
+I love building projects in Django and helping people develop their skills and knowledge.

 - 🔭 I’m currently working on improving current projects and adding testing.
 - 💬 Ask me about any of my projects!